watercoolerteam/watercooler/SUPABASE_CONNECTION_FIX.md

 - **Transaction Mode** (port 6543) is optimized for serverless/serverless functions
 - **Session Mode** (port 5432) is for persistent connections (not suitable for Vercel)
 - **Direct Connection** works but doesn't scale well for serverless
+- **`?pgbouncer=true` is REQUIRED** - Transaction Mode doesn't support prepared statements, so Prisma needs this parameter to disable them

+## Common Error: "prepared statement already exists"
+If you see this error, it means you forgot to add `?pgbouncer=true` to your connection string.
+Make sure your `DATABASE_URL` ends with `?pgbouncer=true`.